Where is the Prado Museum & How to Get

 El Retiro Park

-How to arrive to the Prado Museum by Taxi?
+How to arrive to the Prado Museum by taxi?

 More information about the Prado Museum